-If flying into Gold Coast Airport is not an option, the next closest airport is Brisbane Airport (BNE).
+If flying into Gold Coast Airport is not an option, Brisbane Airport (BNE) is the next closest airport.
 From Brisbane Airport, take the train all the way to the Gold Coast.
 See the directions below.

 If you are travelling from Brisbane or Brisbane Airport, you can hop on the train on the Airport and Gold Coast Line and disembark at either Robina Station or Varsity Lakes Station on the Gold Coast Line.
-See the Translink map for more details.
+See the Translink train PDF map for more details.

-And if you are travelling from other parts of Australia like Sydney or Melbourne, you have to take the train to Brisbane first, then connect to the local train.
+And if you are travelling from other parts of Australia like Sydney or Melbourne, you must take the train to Brisbane first, then connect to the local train.
 However, it takes more than 14 hours to get from Sydney to Brisbane, so you may or may not want to take the train.